HimanshuRajput013/HimanshuRajput013/README.md

  # Hi 👋, I'm Himanshu Rajput

 ## 🚀 About Me
-Hi, I'm Himanshu Rajput, a passionate Data Scientist with a keen interest in Machine Learning,Deep Learning,Generative AI.I love working on innovative projects and sharing my knowledge with the community.
+Hi, I'm Himanshu Rajput, a passionate Data Scientist with a keen interest in Machine Learning,Deep Learning,Generative AI.
+I love working on innovative projects and sharing my knowledge with the community.
 ## 🚀 Skills and Technologies
 - **Languages:** Python, JavaScript, Html
 - **Frameworks and Libraries:** TensorFlow, Keras, NLP, Flask